-The function of the BIC modules is simply a fast logical OR concentrating 16 alarm inputs to two outputs within a processing time of \sim 50 ns, with a configurable mask that allows to suppress any of the input channels.
+The function of a BIC module can be described as a fast logical OR concentrating 16 alarm inputs to two outputs within a processing time of ~ 50 ns, with a configurable mask that allows to suppress any of the input channels.
 Ten modules are currently in use, connected in a tree-like fashion as illustrated in Fig. 3.
-Most of the input channels are used by the 69 BLM alarm signals, but also the TPS, the cavity quench detection, and a fast vacuum shutter are connected.
+The biggest part of the input channels is used by the 69 BLM alarm signals, but also the TPS, the cavity quench detection, and a fast vacuum shutter are connected.
 When any of the inputs show an alarm, the top-level BICs will switch off the injector laser to suppress the production of new bunches in the gun, and cut the first acceleration module off from rf power as a precaution against further transport of darkcurrent.